To start, let’s get some key thoughts out of the way.

 Execute this activity 90 minutes a day.

 After hitting publish on your blog article and social media posts, start promoting it.
-The easiest thing you can do is log onto your personal account and promote your posts to 1st-level contacts.
-Not all of them will understand your post but you’ll receive some intimate feedback and opportunity to start conversations in the open.
+The easiest thing to do is log onto your personal account and promote your posts to 1st-level contacts.
+Not all of them will understand your post, but you’ll receive some intimate feedback and the opportunity to start conversations in the open.

-Once you exhaust your network, go on Reddit, Facebook Groups, Slack channels, comment sections, and niche forums to create conversations around your content.
+Once you exhaust your personal network, go on Reddit, Facebook Groups, Slack channels, comment sections, and niche forums to create more conversations around your content.

 Remember to only target certain groups and channels that match the audience.

-I’ve had the most success by trying to find conversations, even if it’s a couple days old, and try to jump start it with a few messages.
+I’ve had the most success by finding conversations and jump-starting them with a few messages.
 This works really well within Twitter conversations as well.

-Please do not mass post without creating conversations first and don’t ask for a like or upvote.
-It’s the equivalent of walking into a happy hour and yelling LOOK AT ME as loud as you can – Don’t be that person.
+Do not mass post without creating conversations first, and never ask for a like or upvote.
+It’s the equivalent of walking into a happy hour and yelling LOOK AT ME as loud as you can – don’t be that person.

 Your initial goal is to validate the content.
 Your Twitter follows and conversions can wait.